Home / Health & Wellness Articles / Holidays /

 The holidays are all about celebrating the values that bring us together in life, such as our friends and family.
 These important connections can bring us unity through togetherness, generosity, and gratitude.
-Thanksgiving and other holidays are ways for us to gather with those we love and care about, and express our gratitude and appreciation for them.
+Many holidays during the fall and winter months are ways for us to gather with those we love and care about, and express our gratitude and appreciation for them.
 While these holidays are all about giving thanks and gratitude, it is also a time for giving!

 “Giving back to our communities is especially important during the holidays, but it is a good reminder to integrate it into our lives year-round,” says Darcey Meridith, Vice President of Child Services at Centerstone.
 The holidays are best celebrated by surrounding yourself with people you feel the most connected to, whether that is family, friends, or your community.